An Introduction to Pool Maintenance in Miami

-When it comes to owning a swimming pool, maintaining proper water chemistry is not an easy task.
+When it comes to swimming pool maintenance, proper water chemistry is not an easy task.
 The article will discuss the importance of pool maintenance and common misconceptions owners have about pool maintenance.

 With so many pool sanitizers, algicides, enzymes, and balancers on the market, it can be hard to determine what is needed for proper upkeep.
+If you are nerdy and care to dive deeper into the water chemistry, we suggest the exploring excellent resources at Orenda Technologies.
 Making mistakes can really impact your pool’s health and more importantly your weekend barbeque!
 In this article we’ll discuss common pool sanitizer mistakes and misconceptions as well as how to avoid them.

 The short answer is “no”, not unless you don’t mind swimming in pea green, bacteria laced water.
 We too would love to NOT use sanitizers, but study the science for a little, and it’ll become obvious why we need them.
 Chlorine has been the go-to sanitizer since we discovered it.
 Honestly, it’s amazing and there is no real substitute for it.
 The issue is that chlorine must be constantly monitored and replenished.
 Let’s face it, no one has time for that on a busy weekday morning!
-That is why hiring a local pool professional like Alligator Pools, is a good move.
+That is why hiring a Miami pool professional to do your pool cleaning like Alligator Pools, is a good move.

 The short answer is “it’s complicated.”
 Salt is comprised of two elements, chlorine and sodium (NaCl if we’re using the periodic table).
 A salt chlorine generator sanitizes your pool with chlorine by removing the ‘Na’ and releasing the Cl (chlorine) into your pool.
 Specifically, your generator creates Hypochlorous Acid (HClO), the most potent sanitizing form of chlorine.
 That said, if you do not have the proper size salt system or have an over active pool pump, you may run into the situation where your generator is unable to produce ENOUGH chlorine for your pool.
 In addition, weather and how often the pool is used will also influence the amount of chlorine you need.